normesta/azure-storage-azcopy/README.md

 ### Find help from your command prompt

-First, add AzCopy to your system path, and then open a command prompt window.
+Be sure to add AzCopy to your system path.
+Then, open a command prompt window.

 To see a list of commands, type `azcopy` and then press the ENTER key.